GabeFrahm/yakicraft/README.md

 # yakicraft
-A back Discord bot to simplify Minecraft whitelists
+A Discord bot to simplify Minecraft whitelists